NTying/TyingVideoAPI/README.md

 # TyingVideoAPI
-The RESTful API for  TyingVideo application
+The API for  TyingVideo application